SuleimanFarah/sunpy/SunPy-2020-Coordination-Meeting.md

 **Meeting time frame**: Feb-Mar 2020 (exact dates TBD to maximize attendance by key team members)

-**Meeting Plate**: NASA Goddard Space Flight Center in Maryland, U.S.A.
+**Meeting Place**: NASA Goddard Space Flight Center in Maryland, U.S.A.

 Discussion topics are to be decided by the community but the meeting should begin with a state of union talk by the lead developer followed by lightning talks by each of the sub-package maintainers as well as affiliated package leads.